misita-code/phase-0-pac-1-intro/README.md

 Let's propose a definition of programming:

-> **DEFINITION** Programming: Programming the act of creating programs:
+> **DEFINITION** Programming: The act of creating programs: documents written
-> documents that are written in a notation system that can be understood by
+> in a notation system that can be understood by other humans _as well as_
-> other humans _as well as_ computers.
+> computers.

 ## Programming Language Defined